Skip to content

 Trigger: completed first order Length: 4-5 emails over 30 days Goal: drive a second purchase + collect a review

-Email 1 (immediate): Order confirmation (transactional — let Shopify send this).
-Email 2 (2 days after ship): “How’s it going?” — pre-emptive support.
+Email 1 (immediate): Order confirmation (transactional, let Shopify send this).
+Email 2 (2 days after ship): “How’s it going?” as a pre-emptive support touch.
 Reduces returns.
 Email 3 (10 days after delivery): Review request with a $5 credit incentive.
 Email 4 (20 days after delivery): Cross-sell related products with a “thanks for being a customer” framing.
 Email 5 (45 days after delivery): VIP tier signup or subscription pitch.

 Repeat-purchase target: 25-40% of first-time buyers convert within 60 days.